 Endowed professorships are one of the highest honors the UF College of Medicine can bestow on a faculty member.
-Professorships play a critical role in recruiting and retaining proven leaders who can drive the Department of Orthopaedics and Rehabilitation’s missions and high standard for excellence.
+Professorships play a critical role in recruiting and retaining proven leaders who can drive the Department of Orthopaedic Surgery and Sports Medicine’s missions and high standard for excellence.
 Endowed professorships exist in perpetuity, with income from the funds providing support for salary, research, and resources for program development that enable faculty to pursue projects at the forefront of orthopaedic medicine.

-Please read below to learn more about the endowed professorships within the Department of Orthopaedics and Rehabilitation, which faculty members currently hold these endowed positions, and how you can help.
+Please read below to learn more about the endowed professorships within the Department of Orthopaedic Surgery and Sports Medicine, which faculty members currently hold these endowed positions, and how you can help.

 Orthopaedic Alumni Professorship (F005507)

-The Orthopaedic Association Inc. created this fund in 1994 to support a professorship in the Department of Orthopaedics and Rehabilitation in the College of Medicine.
+The Orthopaedic Association Inc. created this fund in 1994 to support a professorship in the Department of Orthopaedic Surgery and Sports Medicine in the College of Medicine.
 The University of Florida orthopaedic surgery program began in 1960 as a division of the Department of Surgery.
 In 1975, the Division of Orthopaedic Surgery achieved full departmental status.